colebolebole/pychat/README.md

 ![image](https://user-images.githubusercontent.com/88512222/231636969-da004ad2-efb0-4892-a80e-6074b7cea476.png)

-change this to the port of your liking (default 5555 as pictured)
+change this to the port of your liking (default 5555 as pictured, 9800 if proxied for port forwarding)